 AI Chess Leaderboard

-Initially, most performant model observed was GPT-3.5 Turbo Instruct playing white in Continuation mode, here is a spontanous live video demonstration: Youtube Link
+Initially, most performant model observed was GPT-3.5 Turbo Instruct, playing white in Continuation mode.
+Here is a spontanous live video demonstration: YouTube

-In full information chess (Reasoning mode), o1-mini showed strengh winning the first tournament (since decrowned) .
+In full information chess (Reasoning mode), o1-mini showed strength, winning the first tournament (since decrowned)

-This was my most sophisticated side-project to date!
+This is my most sophisticated side-project to date!

 1.)
-Every game is analyzed by Stockfish 17.1, which then sets the initial Elo placement from calculated accuracy.¹
+Every game is analyzed by Stockfish 17.1, which also sets the initial Elo placement based on calculated accuracy.¹

 Initial Elo Calculation